lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/usage.rst

    will be Tuesday.

-4. During the warm-up period and the autosizing of EnergyPlus, no communication occurs between the FMU and the master program.
+4. During the warm-up period and the autosizing of EnergyPlus, no data-exchange occurs between the FMU and the master program.
-   Thus, inputs from the co-simulation master program to EnergyPlus remain constant during these times.
+   Thus, inputs of EnergyPlus remain constant during these times and are equals to the initial values specified in the IDF input file.

-5. A tool that imports the FMU needs to make sure that the version of EnergyPlus which has been used to export the FMU is (a) installed and (b) added to the ``system path environment variable``.
+5. A tool that imports the FMU needs to make sure that the version of EnergyPlus which has been used to export the FMU is (a) installed and (b) added to the system path environment variable.
 Otherwise, the simulation will fail with an error.
-If EnergyPlus has been properly added to the ``system path environment variable``, then it can be started from any DOS prompt on Windows, command shell console on Linux, or Terminal window on Mac OS by typing ``RunEPlus.bat`` on Windows and ``runenergyplus`` on Linux or Mac OS. [#f4]_
+If EnergyPlus has been properly added to the system path environment variable, then it can be started from any DOS prompt on Windows, command shell console on Linux, or Terminal window on Mac OS by typing ``RunEPlus.bat`` on Windows and ``runenergyplus`` on Linux or Mac OS. [#f4]_

-6. A tool that imports the FMU can call the ``fmiDoStep()`` method only after all inputs of the FMU are set and all outputs are got.

-7. The simulation results are saved in a result folder which is created in the current working directory.
+6. The simulation results are saved in a result folder which is created in the current working directory.
 The name of the result folder is ``Output_FMUExport_xxx``, where ``xxx`` is the FMU model ``instanceName`` as defined in the FMI specifications.

-8. The weather file which comes along with an FMU is used to determine if the year is a ``leap year``.
-It no weather file is included in the FMU, then the assumption is that the year is not a ``leap year``.
+7. The weather file which comes along with an FMU is used to determine if the year is a leap year.
+If no weather file is included in the FMU, then the assumption is that the year is not a leap year.

 .. rubric:: Footnotes